Kolektivo/Kolektivo-Mobile-App/WALLET.md

 ### App Profiling with Android Profiler

-The [Android Profiler (standalone)][androidprofilerstandalone] is useful for viewing memory, CPU, and energy consumption.
-Run the profiler either from Android Studio or following the standalone instructions.
+Profiling in release mode is recommended because memory usage tends to be significantly higher in development builds.
+To create a local mainnet release build for profiling, use the following command: `yarn dev:android -e mainnet -r -t`.
+This supplies an env flag: `-e <environment>`, the release flag: `-r` and the profile flag: `-t`.

-Release mode is preferred for profiling as memory usage can be significantly higher in development builds.
-To create a local mainnet release build for profiling run the app with `yarn dev:android -e mainnet -r -t`; this supplies an env flag: `-e <environment>`, the release flag: `-r` and the profile flag: `-t`.
-After both the app and profiler are launched, in the profiler attach a new session by selecting your device and a debuggable process e.g. `co.clabs.kolektivo`.
+To analyze the app's memory, CPU, and energy usage, the [Android APK Profiler][androidprofilerapk] is a useful tool.
+In Android Studio, navigate to `File > Profile or Debug APK`, then select the APK built in the previous step, typically located at `android/app/build/outputs/apk/mainnet/release`.
+Once both the app and Android Studio are running, attach a new profiling session by selecting your device and choosing the debuggable process, such as co.clabs.valora.

 ## Testing